 The History of Missouri Rice

-On 3 October 1984 the articles of incorporation for the Missouri Rice Research and Merchandising Council (MRRMC) were filed and signed by Mr. David Minton (Dexter, MO), Mr. Larry Riley (Bernie, MO) and Mr. M.O.
+On October 3, 1984, the articles of incorporation for the Missouri Rice Research and Merchandising Council (MRRMC) were filed and signed by Mr. Davis Minton (Dexter, MO), Mr. Larry Riley (Bernie, MO) and Mr. M.O.
 “Sonny” Martin (Bernie, MO).
 The first MRRMC board of directors consisted of the three signers of the articles of incorporation and Mr. Danny Sentell (Qulin, MO), Mr. Bill Turner (Qulin, MO), Mr. Bruce Yarbro (Poplar Bluff, MO), Mr. George Norwood (Poplar Bluff, MO), Mr. Jack Vancil (Campbell, MO), Mr. Fred Tanner (Bernie, MO), Mr. Mike Armour (Naylor, MO), and Mr. Bill Buck (Wardell, MO).

 The uniqueness of the Missouri Rice Research Farm is that it is completely owned and operated by the MRRMC and it is our understanding that no other major research facility in the central USA is farmer owned and managed.
 Thus, all rice research is farmer supported, farmer directed, and farmer evaluated on farmer owned property.
 The University Missouri Fisher Delta Research Center and Southeast Missouri State University have been longtime research partners.